casey-bowman/valley/README.md

 # Valley

-*Valley* is an app with libraries for working with bitcoin transactions.
+*Valley* is an app for working with bitcoin in demos, as a standalone and via libraries with Jupyter notebook.

 ---